fantincyril/TWT/README.md

 ### New user
 **To get started with Jira**,
-On the Jira dashboard you see the ribbon along with the options
+On the Jira dashboard, you see the ribbon along with the options

 • Select Your work, you see the work assigned to you along with its progress\
 • Under Project section you can see all the projects created and you can even create new Projects\